UBC-STAT/stat-406/project.md

 * [18 interesting places to find data](https://www.dataquest.io/blog/free-datasets-for-projects/)
 * [A list of 100+ datasets](http://rs.io/100-interesting-data-sets-for-statistics/)
 * Hockey data from [War on Ice](https://github.com/war-on-ice)

+## Project checkpoint 0

+(0 points)

+By the due date, one member of your group must create a private repository.
+If it is not done by the deadline, there is no guarantee that you will be able to submit Checkpoint 1.

+* Click the Green "New" button.
+* Under "Repository template", select "Stat-406-101-2021W/project-template"
+* Your repository name must be of the form `project-<somename>`.
+* Make your repository "Private".
+* Once you make it, go to Settings > Collaborators & Teams.
+Under "Teams", add "The TAs" and give them "Write" permission.
+Under "Collaborators" add your teammates and give them "Write" permission.
+*

 ## Project checkpoint 1